CarlosLannister/IHS/README.md

 # IHS
 Industrial Hacking Simulator (IHS) is a repository with ICS scenarios built with minicps.
 IHS scenarios heavily relay on Minicps.
 Minicps is the work of Security of Cyber-Physical Systems group, [https://github.com/scy-phy](https://github.com/scy-phy).
 And one of his main maintainers was [Daniele Antonioli](https://github.com/francozappa).

-Minicps original repo seems to be abandoned so we are using a [fork](https://github.com/CarlosLannister/minicps) maintaned repo that works with Python3.
+Minicps original repo seems to be abandoned so we are using a [fork](https://github.com/CarlosLannister/minicps) maintained repo that works with Python3.
 Check the wiki in you want to [contribute]( https://github.com/CarlosLannister/IHS/wiki/5.-Wanting-to-contribute-!!!)

 ## Requirements
 https://github.com/CarlosLannister/IHS/wiki/1.-Installation-Tutorial